termon/placement-handbook/src/pages/on-placement.md

 1. Discuss the type of work undertaken to date, training received, systems/tools used.
 2. Look for evidence of soft skill enhancement.
-3. Verify that the student has been maintaining their placment journal and where relevant provide some constructive comments.
+3. Verify that the student has been maintaining their placement journal and where relevant provide some constructive comments.
 4. Look for evidence of achievement of the placement competencies which contribute to the overall placement assessment.

 When meeting with the industrial supervisor, the academic supervisor will want to: